 Though summer is the honey bee’s busiest season, they work hard all year long.
-When winter comes around, honey bees put a lot of effort into keeping the hive warm and making sure everyone—especially the queen—is safe, cozy, and well-fed.
+When winter comes around, bees put a lot of effort into keeping the hive warm and ensuring everyone, especially the queen, is safe, cozy, and well fed.
 Beekeepers must also work hard to prepare their colonies for the cold.

-Insulation And Ventilation
+Winterizing Bees: Insulation and Ventilation

-Honey bees need warm temperatures to be able to move around and reach the honey within their hive.
-While your honey bees will work together to keep the entire colony warm, you can help them by insulating the hive.
-Reduce hive entrances to prevent excess cold air from entering the hive.
-You can also wrap your hives, install foam insulation boards, or place wind blocks around your apiary for extra insulation.
+Whether you have a Langstroth, Warre, or top bar hive, it’s necessary to reduce hive entrances to prevent excess cold air from entering it.
+You can also wrap your hives, install foam insulation boards, or place wind blocks around your apiary for extra insulation during the cold months.
 Just be careful not to overdo it.
 Too much insulation can lead to damp air, which can cause mildew and other problems within the hive.

 Remove Excess Hive Space

 When there’s less space to keep warm, your bees don’t have to spend as much energy heating it.
 One of the best tips for how to winterize a beehive is to get rid of unnecessary space within the hive before winter comes.